danpaslawsky/covid_data/notes.md

 Country.rb (Object Class)
 - Stores objects of inforamtion parsed by the API
 - Keeps track of all requests made by user

-Rubber Ducky Quetions
-- How do I figure out the logic to solve the apps problems?
-- What are the problems the app is trying to solve?
-        - How do I get the app to display the data from the API?

- if Country.findbyname returns obj
-        #       display it
-        #   else try to make api call
-        #       if api is successful display new obj (Call valid inout conditon)
-        #         else display error